jgoizueta/flt/README.txt

 = Examples of use

-To install the library use gem from the command line: gem install ruby-decimal
+To install the library use gem from the command line: (you may not need sudo) sudo gem install ruby-decimal

 Then require the library in your code: require 'decimal'